leopechnicki/AI-Assistant/README.md

 # AI Assistant Chatbot

 This project is a small React application that communicates with a local Ollama instance.
-It uses the `MFDoom/deepseek-r1-tool-calling:8b` model which supports function/tool calling.
+Any locally available model can be used.

 ## Setup